 What is WaldorfSchool.TV?

-WaldorfSchool.TV is a non-profit on-demand Internet video channel, that is devoted to discovering and collecting the most interesting materials about Waldorf education, the anthroposophical movement and related intelligent themes, from all over the world.
+WaldorfSchool.TV is a non-profit Internet video blog, that is devoted to discovering and collecting the most interesting materials about Waldorf education, the anthroposophical movement and related intelligent and creative themes, from all over the world.

-WaldorfSchool.TV focuses on content that is honest, balanced and fair-minded and avoids extreme, offensive, violent and exploitive views and/or content.
+WaldorfSchool.TV focuses on content that is honest, balanced and fair-minded and avoids extreme, offensive, violent and exploitative views and/or content.

 WaldorfSchool.TV seeks to be open-minded and free from any discrimination.